Feature

 How writes work

-Write tools do not change your workspace directly.
+Write tools do not change your graph directly.
 They create proposals attached to a session, and you review them the same way you review changes from built-in chat.
 This keeps you in control when an external agent is doing real work on your graph.

 The typical flow is: